St. Augustine Hit & Run Accident Attorney

 It is vital for victims of such incidents to pursue justice, demand just compensation, and, when possible, hold the perpetrator responsible for their actions.
 The legal team at Canan Law can help.

-Can You Still Recover Compensation for Damages After a Hit & Run?
+- Can You Still Recover Damages After a Hit & Run?

 Victims of hit-and-run accidents in Florida have several options when it comes to recovering compensation for their medical bills, lost wages, and other damages.
 First, under Florida’s no-fault system, you can file a personal injury protection (PIP) claim through your own insurance provider.

 Here are some things you should know about PIP in Florida:

 - PIP coverage is mandatory in Florida; all motorists must carry at least $10,000 in PIP coverage to legally drive

 - You must seek medical attention within 14 days (two weeks) of the accident to be eligible to file a PIP claim